crusher-dev/documentation/docs/reference/sql/cast.md

 -- but that we are trying to insert into a long type column:
 INSERT INTO my_table values((to_timestamp('2019-10-17T00:00:00', 'yyyy-MM-ddTHH:mm:ss'));

--- As timestamp can be converted to long without loss, QuestDB performs an implicit -- cast on the value before inserting it.
+-- As timestamp can be converted to long without loss, Crusher performs an implicit -- cast on the value before inserting it.
 Therefore the value is now stored as a long:
 SELECT * FROM my_table;
 ```